DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

-## A Continuous Integration Environment for JHipster Projects using Maven
+## A Continuous Integration Environment for Java Projects using Maven

-Version 1.1.0 2nd February 2018
+Version 1.2.0 22nd July 2018

-This project contains a build script to enable you to automatically build a complete working continuous integration environment from Docker images to support your JHipster development projects.
+This project contains a build script to enable you to automatically build a complete working continuous integration environment from Docker images to support your Java development projects built using Maven.

 The script is written for installation on Centos 7.

-Although originally designed to support JHipster projects that are built using Maven, it can be configured for other types of projects such as Java or Spring projects.

-For more information about JHipster please visit the following link:  <a href="http://www.jhipster.tech/" target="_blank">JHipster</a>

 The environment has the following components: